pavi-ninjaac/Specrom_Analysis/review.md

 ```
 data.isnull().sum() #output is Zero
 ```
-This means there is no null values.
+This means there are no null values.
 Is our data contains no null values??
 It’s so rare, In our case the null values are filled with empty strings(‘’) .<br/>

 ![Screenshot (402)](https://user-images.githubusercontent.com/51699297/104180572-5b7e4800-5433-11eb-858c-396a81e4fd0d.png)

-With this lines of code I am removing all the null values and continue further.<br/>
+With these lines of code, I am removing all the null values and continue further.<br/>

 After all I combined all the 2 feature(headline,short_description)  into one features(text).
-Now , our dataset looks like below and we are ready for cleaning and vectorization.<br/>
+Now, our dataset looks like below and we are ready for cleaning and vectorization.<br/>

 # Cleaning the text:
 Cleaning the text involves removing the unnecessary whitespaces, convert the  capital letters to smaller one and remove symbols . with the below line of code I am cleaning the text and splitting it for training and testing. <br/>